ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 <avembed id="QuicksortPartitPRO" src="Sorting/QuicksortPartitPRO.html" type="ka" name="Quicksort Partition Proficiency Exercise"/>
 :::

-To analyze Quicksort, we first analyze the functions for finding the pivot and partitioning a subarray of length $k$.
+To analyse Quicksort, we first analyse the functions for finding the pivot and partitioning a subarray of length $k$.
 Clearly, `findPivot` takes constant time for any $k$.

 The total cost of the partition operation is constrained by how far `left` and `right` can move inwards.